solacese/pubsubplusmonitor-docker/README.md

 If you have PubSub+ running locally (e.g. on http://localhost:8080), configure Monitor to point to your machine's `IP` i.e. http://&lt;IP&gt;:8080, not `localhost`.
 This is because of how Docker does networking.

-### Syslog
+### Syslog (Pending)
 + Although Syslog is setup in the Docker container, you still need to enable it on your PubSub+ instance(s).
 + The default container exposes ports `10601` & `10602` for Syslog System & Event events, respectively.
-+ Keep in mind that you need to use *your computers* IP when setting up Syslog on the brokers
++ Keep in mind that you need to use **your computers** IP when setting up Syslog on the brokers

+## Enhancements
+### Syslog
++ No Syslog receiver is setup in the container.
+One has to be present for Syslog to work.

+### Miscellaneous
++ Other alerting modalities (email, create serviceNow ticket, etc.)
+  + Feel free to suggest or add your own.
++ PubSub+ Monitor starts up on http://localhost:8068 & displays the default Apache Tomcat startup page.
+This should ideally open directly to PubSub+ Monitor, or a more useful launch page.